KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR06-Server-side-rendering.md

 * Better accessibility, as users with slow or unreliable internet connections or devices with limited capabilities can still view the page.

 Negative:
-* SSR may require additional server resources, especially during periods of high traffic.
+* It may require additional server resources, especially during periods of high traffic.
 We need to ensure that our infrastructure can handle the increased load